oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 ``increment`` values even for fixed-size pools because it can help a pool re-establish itself if all connections become invalid, for example after a network dropout.
-In the common case of Thin mode with the default ``getmode`` of ``POOL_GETMODE_WAIT``, any :meth:`~ConnectionPool.acquire()` call that initiates pool growth will return after the first new connection is created, regardless of how big ``increment`` is.
+In the common case of Thin mode with the default ``getmode`` of :data:`oracledb.POOL_GETMODE_WAIT`, any :meth:`~ConnectionPool.acquire()` call that initiates pool growth will return after the first new connection is created, regardless of how big ``increment`` is.
 The pool will then continue to re-establish connections in a background thread.

 A connection pool can shrink back to its minimum size ``min`` when connections opened by the pool are not used by the application.
 This frees up database